UoB-COMSM0166/2025-group-26/README.md

 **2.3	Design and Visualization Tools**<br>
 In terms of art and visual design, our team placed great importance on consistency and creativity.
 We emphasized that all visual assets were created entirely by our team members—we did not use any AI-generated images or ready-made assets from online platforms.
 This approach ensured a high level of originality and coherence throughout the game.<br>
 The main tools we used include:<br>
-- Adobe Illustrator: <br>
+- **Adobe Illustrator: <br>**
 Used for designing UI elements and creating the UI framework, helping to maintain a unified and visually guided interface style.<br>
-- Pinterest:<br>
+- **Pinterest:<br>**
 Served as a tool for collecting and defining our visual reference board.
 By building a shared board, all team members could view and contribute visual inspiration in real time, allowing us to quickly reach a consensus on the artistic direction.<br>
+- **Procreate:**
-- Procreate: Used to hand-draw all in-game characters, cover illustrations, custom typefaces, and animations. <br>
+  Used to hand-draw all in-game characters, cover illustrations, custom typefaces, and animations. <br>
-- Figma: <br>
+- **Figma: <br>**
 Used to build interactive prototypes, which allowed us to simulate the game interface during user testing.
 It also helped the team review layouts in real time and collaborate efficiently during the design refinement process.<br>

 ---
 #### 3. Team Roles and Responsibilities<br>
-- Jianrun Han: Lead programmer responsible for the overall code structure and the implementation of most core game mechanics.<br>
+- Jianrun Han: <br>
+Lead programmer responsible for the overall code structure and the implementation of most core game mechanics.<br>
-- Tse Ying Chen: One of the gameplay designers, responsible for designing the difficulty curve and core logic of the Souls-like game system.<br>
+- Tse Ying Chen: <br>
+One of the gameplay designers, responsible for designing the difficulty curve and core logic of the Souls-like game system.<br>
-- Kai Wu: Also a gameplay designer, responsible for planning the content of each level and developing the upgrade interface.<br>
+- Kai Wu: <br>
+Also a gameplay designer, responsible for planning the content of each level and developing the upgrade interface.<br>
-- Yu Ting Wu: One of the visual designers, primarily responsible for drawing the main character, cover art, and environment design.<br>
+- Yu Ting Wu:<br>
+One of the visual designers, primarily responsible for drawing the main character, cover art, and environment design.<br>
-- Cheng Hsuan Lee: Another visual designer, focused on designing enemy characters, UI elements, and background scenes.<br>
+- Cheng Hsuan Lee: <br>
+Another visual designer, focused on designing enemy characters, UI elements, and background scenes.<br>

 #### 4.Team Reflection and Improvement<br>
 **4.1	Attitude and Communication**<br>